Pronunciation of 'Oleaceae'

 English (United States)

-A family of flowering plants, including olives, jasmine, and lilacs.
+A botanical family of plants that includes olives, jasmine, lilacs, and forsythia.